pingcap/tidb-operator/en/configure-cluster-using-tidbcluster.md

 ## Configure PD parameters

-PD parameters can be configured by `TidbCluster.Spec.Pd.Config`.
+PD parameters can be configured by `spec.pd.config` in TidbCluster Custom Resource.

 For example: